entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Considering different states of tha maxilla and the premaxilla of *Megamastax* regarding the absence or the presence of the palatal lamina, we divide the character of Coates *et al*.
 (2018) and Zhu Y. *et al*.
 (2022) into two characters, the maxilla *sensu stricto*（Character 259) and the the premaxilla *sensu stricto* (Character 690).

-> - The coding of *Eosteus* is ?, not sure whether the palatal lamina is present.
+> - The coding of *Eosteus* is ?, as we are not sure whether the palatal lamina is present.

 260. Tooth-bearing median rostral: (0) absent; (1) present.